 The closing normally takes place over the course of one day, though it’s possible for it to be spread over several days.

-Sellers do not usually need to be present at a Florida closing so long as all costs are paid and documents are signed.
+Sellers do not usually need to be present at a Florida closing so long as all costs are paid and documents are signed (in some cases virtually).
 Typically, the buyers will sign the final documents at the office of their title company or escrow agent and pick up the keys.
 The title company will record the new deed in the buyers' name at a local government office, and the home is officially theirs.

 For more details, see Escrow and Closing in Buying or Selling a Home.

 Unlike some states, Florida does not require that sellers involve a lawyer in the house-selling transaction.
-Even if it’s not required, you may decide to engage a lawyer at some point in the process—for example, to review the final contract or to assist with closing details.
+Nevertheless, you might decide to engage a lawyer at some point—for example, to review the final contract or to assist with closing details.

-And if you are selling your home without a real estate agent (a “for sale by owner” or FSBO), it may be useful to hire an attorney to help with the legal paperwork.
+And if you are selling your home without a real estate agent (a “for sale by owner” or FSBO), it can be useful to hire an attorney to help with the legal paperwork.

 Check out our lawyer directory, to find an experienced real estate attorney in Florida.